DeathlessKraken/fantasy-recipe-book/client/README.md

 - users cant post unless they make an account.
 - when users click on a card, change url to recipe/recipe_id. change back to normal url on back button click.
 	I'm worried that a full redirect is slow and painful, when I already have the data loaded in...

-.pattern(new RegExp('(?!_)\w{3,}[!?]*'))
+- update validation schema so original post is a uri .pattern(new RegExp('(?!_)\w{3,}[!?]*'))

 SOLUTION TO VARIABLE HEIGHT CARDS: